Making a mistake during your driving test won’t necessarily mean that you fail.

 If your examiner told you to do something or took control of the car to avoid an accident, then your result will show that the ‘examiner took action (ETA)’.

-You should talk to your driving instructor about your result so that they can focus any future lessons or Pass Plus training you may need on the right skills.
+You should talk to your driving instructor about your result so that they can focus any future lessons or Pass Plus training you may need to develop the right skills, especially if most of your minors focus on a specific area of driving.